“Jeremy Walker may become the Duke Ellington of the early 21st century.” — Jazz Ink

 In 2005, an undiagnosed medical condition (recently discovered to be Lyme Disease) forced Walker to stop playing the saxophone; he turned to piano and composition, earning accolades including a Jerome Foundation Travel/Study grant and collaborations with Alvin Ailey alumni-TU Dance-and Zenon Dance Company.
 In his professional career, he has worked with Anthony Cox, Wessell “Warmdaddy” Anderson, Ted Nash, Matt Wilson, Vincent Gardner, Ron Miles, Carei Thomas and other notable musicians.
 Walker has been commissioned by Jackson State University, North Dakota Jazz, and Bethel University, and has written over seventy compositions for his bands: Boot Camp, Small City Trio, Boxcar, and The Bootet.
 His current projects include works involving opera, film—scoring “Photographic Justice: The Corky Lee Story”—and jazz ensemble with solo voice and choir, 7 PSALMS.
 Walker also authors a series of articles on culture for Walker Art Center and mnartists.org.

 In 2014, Walker released his most ambitious recording to date: 7 PSALMS.
-The album was released MARCH 18, 2014 on CD Baby, iTunes and Amazon.
+The album was released in MARCH 2014 on CD Baby, iTunes and Amazon and was listed in StarTribune as one of the 2014 albums in the Twin Cities Critics Tally with Walker listed as one of the “Jazz Heros” in JazzPolice.
 For more information, visit the 7 PSALMS tab on this website.

-On October 31, 2014, Orchestra Hall named Walker Curator of the new Jazz in the Target Atrium series bringing together national musicians with the regional Atrium Jazz Ensemble.
-Kicking off on December 2 at 9:30pm, Wynton Marsalis will say a few words introducing the series in the new, 200-seat venue which launches that night with The Bootet: Ted Nash (saxophones), Marcus Printup (trumpet), Vincent Gardner (trombone) from the Jazz at Lincoln Center Orchestra plus Anthony Cox (bass), JT Bates (drums) and Walker (piano).
-General Admission tickets are $50 and include a drink ticket.
-To purchase, click here.
+In October 2014, Minnesota Orchestra named Walker Curator of the new Jazz in the Target Atrium series at Orchestra Hall bringing together national musicians with the regional Atrium Jazz Ensemble.
+On December 2, Wynton Marsalis introduced the series in the 200-seat space which launched with The Bootet: Ted Nash (saxophones), Marcus Printup (trumpet), Vincent Gardner (trombone) from the Jazz at Lincoln Center Orchestra plus Anthony Cox (bass), JT Bates (drums) and Walker (piano).
+To watch a two-minute video by videographer Brendan Lauer about the series kick-off, click here.